 When it comes to embracing of the benefits of the Internet, South Africa seems to have been slower in comparison to more sophisticated economies (in Europe, the USA and Australia) where high-speed and reliable Internet connectivity has been available for much longer.
-RSAWEB’s Chief Technology Officer, Ian Cook, explains how this is a great opportunity for South Africa, as we are only at the beginning of the Internet connectivity use curve and will soon realise many new ways of utilising the Internet.
+RSAWEB’s Commercial Director, Ian Cook, explains how this is a great opportunity for South Africa, as we are only at the beginning of the Internet connectivity use curve and will soon realise many new ways of utilising the Internet.

 The power of ubiquitous Internet is still to be realised